praz99/ruby_enumerables/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Testing
+To test the project
+1. Navigate to the directory where the project is located.
+2. Open terminal in this directory.
+3. Enter command `rspec`.

 > Also feel free to check the [issues](https://github.com/praz99/ruby-enumerables/issues) page.

 ## Author